AgoraIO-Community/RTE-Innovation-Challenge-2020/SDKChallengeProject/README.md

 ## Project Submission
+* [Sign up](https://www.agora.io/en/) for Agora.io account
 * Fork the official repository to your personal GitHub( https://github.com/AgoraIO-Community/RTE-Innovation-Challenge-2020.git )
-* Clone the forked repository in your Github account to local.
+* Clone the forked repository in your GitHub account to local.
 * Create a new personal folder under SDKChallengeProject to store your project.
 * Submit Pull Request to the official repository.